May 11, 2017

 Rolling them up is just no fun.

 Opening date for strawberries is looking like Memorial Day weekend or a few days before…stay tuned.
-Not to jinx anything, but Sam says this is looking like what may be the very best crop he has seen in his entire life.
+Not to jinx anything, but this is looking like what may be the very best crop I’ve seen in my entire life.
 Being a third generation strawberry farmer, that is saying something.

 Hope you are having a wonderful week!